The STAR Interview Technique

 Searching for an apprenticeship or school leaver programme?
 Swing by our jobs page...

 When it comes to answering competency-based questions, we’d always recommend following the STAR interview method.

 This is a nice easy way of remembering everything you need to include in your responses to employers and making sure you don’t leave out any important bits.

 But before we delve into what STAR includes, what exactly are competency-based questions?
 Below is a list of commonly asked questions that you might face when applying for school leaver programmes, from apprenticeships to traineeships and sponsored degree programmes.

-Common competency-based questions
+Common competency-based questions in job interviews

 - What is the main challenge you've faced at work in the last year and how did you tackle it?
 What did you learn from the experience?